sergey-koryshev/money-management/README.md

 ### Versioning

-Semantic versioning is used in both `MM` application and `Mock Server`.
-Follow rules are applied for both projects:
+Semantic versioning is used in both frontend and backend.
+The following rules are applied for both projects:

 - Major version is always `0` for `POC` and `MVP`
-- Any non-infrastructure pull request increases `patch` number
+- Any pull request increases `patch` number
 - Release process increases `minor` number and zeroes `patch` version

 Changing version directly in code is not allowed.
 It happens automatically during `CI` based on label set in related `PR`.

 ### Contribution

 All changes must be submitted via `PR` with all checks passed.
-Every `PR` must contains at least one label from following:
+Every `PR` must contains one label from the following:

 - `breaking changes` - increments minor number
 - `enchantment` - increments patch number